On partially wrapped Fukaya categories: Geometric setup

 \begin{lemma} Gluing descends to an operation on equivalence classes of pumpkin domains, and at this level it depends only on the triple $(\sigma_i,\sigma_j',[\phi])$.
 Here, $[\phi]$ is the connected component that $\phi$ belongs to in the space of Liouville isomorphisms from $F_i$ to $F_j'$.

 \end{lemma}

-We will often find that the image of a stop is too small to contain interesting global geometric objects.
-To remedy this, we will often make use of the following construction.
+We will often want to study objects which live ``near'' a stop but do not intersect its divisor.
+To give this a precise meaning, we will often make use of the following construction.

 \begin{defn} Let $(M,\lambda_M,\ssigma)$ be a pumpkin domain, and let $\sigma\in\ssigma$ be a stop with fiber $F$.
 Then the \textbf{trivial gluing} at $\sigma$, written $M[\sigma]$, is the pumpkin domain $M\glu{\sigma}{\sigma_0}\Sigma F$. \end{defn}